shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 SourceForge/GitHub/GitLab Repository email: grafitopenlearning@gmail.com
 Personal emails: ka.shrinivaasan@gmail.com, shrinivas.kannan@gmail.com, kashrinivaasan@live.com

-Contributor has no industry or academic affiliations.
-Name "Krishna iResearch" is not a commercially registered entity but only a profile name registered in SourceForge and later in GitHub and GitLab.
+Contributor has no industry or academic affiliations and does not accrue any monetary benefit and the whole opensource effort is a charity.
+Name "Krishna iResearch" is non-funded, not a commercially registered entity but only a profile name registered in SourceForge and later in GitHub and GitLab.
 Because of certain cybercrimes, mistaken identity and copyleft violation problems in the past (and possibility of a signature forgery too which I neither confirm nor deny), sumptuous id proofs of the author have been uploaded to https://sourceforge.net/projects/acadpdrafts/files/ and https://sites.google.com/site/kuja27/CV_of_SrinivasanKannan_alias_KaShrinivaasan_alias_ShrinivasKannan.pdf

 **How applicable is NeuronRain for Drones/Robots?**